PalMassimo/learning-background/Linux/Notes.md

 To manage user account we use the commands `useradd`, `groupadd`, `userdel`, `groupdel` and `usermod`.
 The files to manage a user account are three: `/etc/passwd`, `/etc/group` and `/etc/shadow`.

-Suppose we wanto to create a user spiderman having a description "awesome user", he belongs to the group superheroes, assign to him the bash shell and as home directory `/home/spiderman`.
+Suppose we want to create a user spiderman having a description "awesome user", he belongs to the group superheroes, assign to him the bash shell and as home directory `/home/spiderman`.
 We'll run

 ``` bash
 $ useradd -g superheroes -s /bin/bash -c "awesome user" -m -d /home/spiderman spiderman